 Previously an international ESL student, Nao quickly transitioned to student counsellor and Marketing Manager before completing a post-graduate diploma in Strategic Relationship Marketing at George Brown College.
 Nao currently works as the Director of Marketing and Operational Manager in the ESL private sector at Cornerstone Academic College.
 His current area of interest is the conflict between quality education and commercial education.

-Executive board terms run from September – June.
+The Executive terms run from September – June.
 Years listed below represent the beginning of the term.

 |1976 – 1984||No data|